scriptchildie/gohellsgate/README.md

 A pure golang implementation of hellsgate.

-This library allows for both direct and indrect syscalls in golang.
+This library allows for both direct and indirect syscalls in golang.

 This is the best document out there to understand the technique https://github.com/am0nsec/HellsGate/blob/master/hells-gate.pdf